marromlam/sailor.vim/README.md

 - Set terminal key binding for changing kitty window when not using tmux

 4. Don't forget to install the tmux plugin on your remote system also.
 And copy `neighboring_window.py` to your remote machine ~/.config/kitty directory.

+Ack
+---

+This plugin is a fork from [vim-kitty-navigator](https://github.com/knubie/vim-kitty-navigator) extending it's capabilities to also work with tmux pane navigation.
+The aim is to make navigation between Kitty windows, tmux panes, and vim splits seamless.
+With some extra configuration, kitty-tmux navigation works even through SSH!